 The Framework is a progressive vision for science education produced by top scientists and educators appointed by the National Research Council, which served as the basis for developing the Next Generation Science Standards (NGSS).
 It represents the most current, research-based ideas about how to teach science.
-At its core are the following guiding principles: (1) children are born investigators and have the capacity to reason in sophisticated ways, (2) focusing on core ideas and practices helps build a more wide-ranging understanding of science, (3) deep understanding develops over time and through making connections, (4) science learning involves both knowledge and practice, (5) connecting to student interests and experience helps to sustain their curiosity and wonder, and (6) all students should have opportunities to learn about and engage in science.
-The Framework describes three dimensions that make up the how and what in science to be taught by the end of high school: (1) science and engineering practices, (2) crosscutting concepts, and (3) core ideas.
+At its core are the following guiding principles:

+1) children are born investigators and have the capacity to reason in sophisticated ways, 2) focusing on core ideas and practices helps build a more wide-ranging understanding of science, 3) deep understanding develops over time and through making connections, 4) science learning involves both knowledge and practice, 5) connecting to students' interests and experience helps to sustain their curiosity and wonder, and 6) all students should have opportunities to learn about and engage in science.
+The Framework describes three dimensions that make up the how and what in science to be taught by the end of high school:

+1) science and engineering practices, 2) crosscutting concepts, and 3) core ideas.
 The idea is that these dimensions should be woven together while teaching, so students can develop a more coherent understanding of science that reflects its interconnections in the real world.
-The Framework as a whole is quite educative and thoughtfully written-definitely worth reading and revisiting as instructors are exploring new ways of teaching science.
+The Framework as a whole is both profound and accessible--definitely worth reading and revisiting as instructors explore new ways of teaching science.

 This handout focuses on how field instructors can use the science and engineering practices to deepen student understanding and interest in science.
 Because of the extensive opportunities available in outdoor science school for engaging students in exploring and investigating the natural world and answering their own questions, these programs can play an important role in achieving the vision of the Framework.
 The following pages contain interpretations of how the science practices relate to teaching in outdoor science schools.
 Skills specific to engineering are not included here, but they can also have great value for teaching about solving environmental issues or in habitat restoration projects.
-Each practice has a description of the practice and the relevant student skills that can be used in the context of doing outdoor science.
-Additional suggestions for how each practice might look during field instruction, as well as for using specific BEETLES activities, are provided as appropriate.
-Use this handout to access simplified descriptions of the practices as viewed through an outdoor science lens, and to think about ways to incorporate them into your teaching.
-As shown here, the practices of science are deep and challenging, yet can be one of the most rewarding approaches for engaging students.
+Each practice has a description of the practice and the relevant student skills that can be used in the context of outdoor science.
+Additional suggestions for how each practice might look during field instruction, as well as for using specific BEETLES activities, are provided.
+Use this handout to access descriptions of the practices as viewed through an outdoor science lens, and to think about ways to incorporate them into your teaching.
+The practices of science are deep and challenging, yet can be a rewarding approach for engaging students.

-Note that mastery and deep understanding of the practices are intended to fully develop over the length of a student's K-12 education-so don't be concerned about teaching all of them during a short field program!
-Some practices may also be better suited to classroom science teaching, which is why it makes sense to choose one or two to concentrate on and dig deeply into with students.
-In general, the practices of Asking Questions, Constructing Explanations, and Engaging in Argument from Evidence are particularly well-suited for outdoor inquiry.
-The natural world is rich with a wide variety of phenomena for students to wonder about, try to figure out, and to discuss and compare ideas.
+Note that mastery and deep understanding of the practices fully develop over the length of a student's K-12 education - so don't be concerned about teaching all of them during a field program!
+Some practices may also be better suited to classroom science teaching, so choose the ones to concentrate, on and dig deeply into them with students.
+The practices of Asking Questions, Constructing Explanations, and Engaging in Argument from Evidence are particularly well-suited for outdoor inquiry.
+The natural world is rich with a wide variety of phenomena for students to wonder about, try to figure out, discuss and argue about from evidence.
 Programs with significant time dedicated to outdoor investigations can also focus on helping students Plan and Carry Out Investigations.